 It’s important to know the difference between an addiction and an obsession, especially if you or someone you know may be facing an addiction.
-An addiction requires professional medical and mental health treatment, but an obsession might not be dangerous to someone’s physical or mental health.
+Addiction requires professional medical and mental health treatment, but an obsession might not be dangerous to someone’s physical or mental health.

 It’s possible for an obsession to turn into an addiction if that person is obsessed with drug use, drinking, or another rewarding activity to which they can become addicted.
-Most people associate addiction to drugs and alcohol.
+Most people associate addiction with drugs and alcohol.
 However, addiction can also develop with gambling, shopping, sex, eating, and other activities that trigger the reward center in the brain.

 Factors That Can Predispose a Person to Addiction

 Although it’s possible for an obsession to become an addiction, there are many people who can have an obsession with gambling, for instance, who may never develop an addiction.
 There are a number of factors that can predispose a person to addiction.
 These factors include:

 - Experiencing aggressive behavior in childhood